avular-robotics/avular_origin_simulation/README.md

 # Avular Origin simulation

-This repository contains the simulation environment for the Avular Origin V1.0, using Gazebo Fortress and ROS2 Humble.
+This repository contains the simulation environment for the Avular Origin One, using Gazebo Fortress and ROS2 Humble.

 ## Getting started

-We currently support ROS2 Humble.
+We currently only support ROS2 Humble on Ubuntu 22.04.
 For installing ROS2 Humble on your system, refer to the [ROS2 Humble installation guide](https://docs.ros.org/en/humble/Installation.html).
 After making sure that ROS2 Humble is installed, install Gazebo Fortress on your system:

 ```